Peeanio/gameutils/README.md

+This is a project is a collection of utilities for various board and tabletop games.

-This is a random character generator for Cyberpunk 2020 pen and paper RPG.
+First is a random character generator for Cyberpunk 2020 pen and paper RPG.
 It is a work in progress.
-Goal is to learn about writing and ultimately distributing software.
+I intend to add more role playing games to the same script, such as D&D. My goal is to learn about writing and ultimately distributing software.

-There are several versions, as I have been working on the same project in multiple languages to see it how it goes.
-I will be pursuing the python version for now, and hope to have more features such as equipment and name generation, perhaps a gui version.

-The sh and c versions are depreciated.
-The python version is the main, and should be kept with the two name txt files.
-These are used for name generation.
-Apart from that, the script is portable and can be used to dump to files easily.
+Second is a warband generator for the game Frostgrave.
+I wrote a test version in Go first, but did not think the project warranted that language, so I am rewriting in Python.
+I will keep the old version in the repo for reference for now.